Skip to Main Content

 For fun coverage of the latest in science news try

-Before you access SciFinder from the web for the first time, you must create your own SciFinder username and password.
+Before you access SciFinder-n from the web for the first time, you must create your own SciFinder-n username and password from on campus.
 To begin the user registration process, go to the User Registration Page

 .
 For more information, see the SciFinder User Registration Guide

 (PDF file).
-After you have gone through the user registration process, use your SciFinder username and password to log in from on campus or remotely.
+After you have gone through the user registration process, use your SciFinder-n username and password to log in from on campus or remotely.

 Other Science Databases